How To Refinance Student Loans

 Get Interest Rate Estimates

 Here’s a great part about student loan refinancing.
-Lenders allow you to check your new interest rate for free before applying.
-These are interest rate estimates based on some basic information that you submit, and you can pre-qualify online in less than two minutes.
+Most lenders allow you to check your new interest rate for free before applying.
+These are interest rate estimates based on some basic information that you submit, and you can pre-qualify online in only a few minutes.
 You can check your estimated interest rate with multiple lenders with no impact to your credit score.
 This is called a soft credit check.